Wise (formerly TransferWise) Debit Card Review

 - The Wise debit card is easy to sign up to and packed with features.
 We see it as very similar to a travel money card, but cheaper in seemingly every sense.

-- Right now, banks charge between 2.10% and 2.8% of your purchase price in 'overseas currency conversion' fees when using a debit card.
+- Right now, most banks charge between 2% and 2.8% of your purchase price in 'overseas currency conversion' fees when using a debit card.
 This means if you spend NZ$100 overseas, your bank charges you $2.10 to $2.80 on top of that.
 It is these fees that soon add up.

-Order the Wise Debit Card in Two Clicks
+How to Get the Wise Debit Card: You Can Order the Wise Debit Card in Seconds:

 Signing up is straightforward, but there are some personal verification steps to complete.
 We outline the process below: